MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 - ✨ NPC jellyfish, plankton, or bio-luminescent entities
 - 🌐 Networked player syncing and energy share

+🧬 Creature Interaction: Communication & Reproduction (New) Bioluminescent organisms (like jellyfish) now exhibit communication behaviors via pulsing lights during night cycles.

+When two compatible creatures come close, they can emit synchronized pulses to simulate interaction.

+If certain conditions are met (e.g., proximity + energy + time), a new offspring is instantiated in the simulation.

+Includes:

+Glow-based signaling system

+Local reproduction logic with random spawn offset

+Modular system for future: gender/pheromones/behaviors

+This system opens doors to emergent ecosystems, where life spreads, signals, and adapts in your simulated ocean.

 ---

 ## 💼 License